Black Diamond Night (a coal miner’s cemetery)

 The mad sparkles, the madness dies.

-Throughout this mass, we held in the blasphemous.
+Throughout this mess, we held in the blasphemous.

 Intervening lots of gems so miraculous.